Apply for an EIN: Everything You Need to Know

 - FAX.
 Simply fax the finished SS-4 form to your local state representative.
 You should obtain your EIN by fax within four business days.

 - Mail.
-Mail your accomplished SS-4 form to the applicable IRS sector.
+Mail your completed SS-4 form to the applicable IRS sector.
 You'll obtain your EIN by mail within four weeks.

 Beware of fake EIN application websites.
 If you search using the words "apply for EIN," you'll discover numerous websites that appear to be the IRS, only to send you to a sub-site destination.